SumoLogic/sumologic-documentation/docs/manage/connections-and-integrations/webhook-connections/webhook-connection-hipchat.md

 HipChat webhook connections allow you to send Sumo Logic alert results to HipChat rooms.
 For information on how to build your webhook payload refer to HipChat Webhooks in the [HipChat API documentation](https://developer.atlassian.com/server/hipchat/integrating-with-hipchat/).

-Once you set up the webhook connection you'll have the option to use it in a [Scheduled Search](schedule-searches-webhook-connections.md) or [Monitor] (../../../Visualizations-and-Alerts/Alerts/Monitors.md "Monitors").
+Once you set up the webhook connection you'll have the option to use it in a [Scheduled Search](schedule-searches-webhook-connections.md) or [Monitor](/docs/alerts/monitors).

 :::note
 [Webhook connections](set-up-webhook-connections.md) rely on HTTP endpoints that tell Sumo Logic where to send data.
 You can set up any number of connections.
 :::

-You need the **Manage connections** [role capability] (../../Users-and-Roles/Manage-Roles/05-Role-Capabilities.md "Role Capabilities") to create webhook connections.
+You need the **Manage connections** [role capability](../../users-and-roles/roles/role-capabilities.md) to create webhook connections.

 To set up a webhook connection for HipChat: